Designing Robust Transformers using Robust Kernel Density Estimation: Dataset Information

-\textbf{Dataset:} We use the full ImageNet dataset that contains $1.28M$ training images and $50K$ validation images.
+\paragraph{ImageNet} We use the full ImageNet dataset that contains $1.28M$ training images and $50K$ validation images.
 The model learns to predict the class of the input image among 1000 categories.
 We report the top-1 and top-5 accuracy on all experiments.
+The following ImageNet variants are test sets that are used to evaluate model performance.

-For robustness on common image corruptions, we use ImageNet-C \cite{hendrycks2019benchmarking} which consists of 15 types of algorithmically generated corruptions with five levels of severity.
-ImageNet-C uses the mean corruption error (mCE) as metric, while the smaller mCE means the more robust of the model under corruptions.
+\paragraph{ImageNet-C} For robustness on common image corruptions, we use ImageNet-C \citep{hendrycks2019benchmarking} which consists of 15 types of algorithmically generated corruptions with five levels of severity.
+ImageNet-C uses the mean corruption error (mCE) as a metric: the smaller mCE means the more robust the model under corruption.

-\textbf{Implementation Details:} Our method uses the same training configurations as DeiT-Tiny \cite{touvron2021training}.
-Given that all approaches do not modify the model architecture, each employed model has $5.7M$ parameters.
-To evaluate adversarial robustness, we apply adversarial examples generated by untargeted white-box attacks including single-step attack method FGSM \cite{goodfellow2014explaining}, multi-step attack method PGD \cite{madry2017towards} and score-based black-box attack method SPSA \cite{uesato2018adversarial}.
-The attacks are applied on $100\%$ of the validation set of ImageNet.
-Both these attacks perturb the input image with perturbation budget $\epsilon = 1 / 255$ under $l_{\infty}$ norm; while PGD attack uses $20$ steps with step size $\alpha=0.15$.

-\textbf{Results: } We summarize the results in Table \ref{tab:imagenet}.
-On clean data, DeiT-RKDE can improve the performance of baseline DeiT and DeiT-KDE in both top-1 and top-5 classification accuracy.

-Similar to the language modeling experiment, the advantage of DeiT-RKDE is more obvious under adversarial attacks and common image corruptions, which suggests that Transformer-RKDE can improve the baseline dot-product transformer over different data modalities.
-Furthermore, Figure \ref{fig:ablation} shows the relationship between accuracy versus perturbation budget using three attack methods.
-DeiT-RKDE can improve the accuracy under different perturbation budget and exhibits greater advantage with higher perturbation strength.